Meet the cast and characters of ITV’s Flesh and Blood - TheNewsTrace

 Who’s Natalie?
 Inventive, youngest sibling Natalie is working as a private assistant to a property developer, and having an affair together with her boss, Tony.

 The place have I seen Lydia Leonard earlier than?
-Leonard not too long ago performed Anne Lister’s former lover Mariana Lawton in BBC One interval drama Gentleman Jack, and had a task in the Emma Thompson festive movie Final Christmas.
+Leonard lately performed Anne Lister’s former lover Mariana Lawton in BBC One interval drama Gentleman Jack, and had a job in the Emma Thompson festive movie Final Christmas.
 She’s additionally starred in the likes of Apple Tree Yard and Absentia.

 Sharon Small performs Stella

 Who’s Stella?
-A associate in an area legislation agency, Stella additionally has a small side-line in property leases.
-She’s been taking health courses with Jake – who’s additionally been offering different providers…
+A associate in an area regulation agency, Stella additionally has a small side-line in property leases.
+She’s been taking health courses with Jake – who’s additionally been offering different companies…

 The place have I seen Sharon Small earlier than?
-The actress has starred in a range of TV collection, together with Downton Abbey, Belief Me, Born to Kill, London Kills, and The Bay.
+The actress has starred in a spread of TV collection, together with Downton Abbey, Belief Me, Born to Kill, London Kills, and The Bay.

 Keir Charles performs George